root-project/root/README/ReleaseNotes/v606/index.md

 TXNetFileStager: Rather than return only the xrootd server's reply, the endpoint hostname is looked up and Locate() returns the full url, including the path.

+### TWebFile
+Fixed ROOT-7809.
+Returns an error for a redirect which does not specify the new URI, rather than going into a loop.

+Fixed ROOT-7817.
+Avoid a crash under some circumstances when trying to open an invalid path.

 ## GUI Libraries